The 10 Best Staycations NYC Has to Offer

-Hear us out: You know how Midtown is generally terrible and overcrowded during the work week?
-During a holiday weekend…not so much.
-This means you can actually enjoy the neighborhood without having to dodge strangers every time you turn a corner.
-Post up at The Knickerbocker Hotel, a contemporary stunner housed in a Beaux-Arts era building you won’t believe is just steps from Times Square.
-One look at The Knick’s rooms—with oak wood walls, crisp linens, sheer drapes and some elegant AF oversized marble bathrooms—and you’ll know you’re in for a truly pampered experience.
+Hear us out: You know how Midtown is generally terrible and overcrowded?
+Well, a weekend spent at The Knickerbocker Hotel will make all the hassle and bustle of the city feel like a world away.
+This contemporary stunner is housed in a Beaux-Arts era building that’s just steps from Times Square, but one look at The Knick’s rooms—with oak wood walls, crisp linens, sheer drapes and some elegant AF oversized marble bathrooms—and you’ll know you’re in for a truly pampered experience.

 While you’re in the nabe, do yourself a favor and see the show at Paradise Club or grab a drink at the handsome 701West Bar (they’re in the same building).
 The dimly lit, semi-circular bar with dark green sofas has a legitimate Champagne cart and crazy good cocktails (try the Los Gringos: mezcal, calpico, cilantro and cumin).
-You’ll quickly realize this is the place to send off summer and get yourself into a fall mood.
+You’ll quickly realize this is the place to kick back and relax.

 5. NOMAD: INNSIDE BY MELIÃ NEW YORK NOMAD

 Looking to check out of your cramped, slightly messy apartment to unwind in a pristine, crisp white space?
 The accommodations at INNSiDE by Meliã New York NoMad will fulfill any minimalistic itch you have, with stark all-white-everything decor and large picture windows and balconies that frame some pretty epic skyline views.